eggjs/egg-errors/README.md

 ### HTTP Errors

-HTTP Errors is buildin errors that transform 400 ~ 500 status code to error objects.
+HTTP Errors is BUILTIN errors that transform 400 ~ 500 status code to error objects.
 HttpError extends EggBaseError providing two properties which is `status` and `headers`;

 ```js
 const { ForbiddenError } = require('egg-errors');